 The play also represents Nigeria as the “land of empty talk and nefarious silence”.
 Lakunle speaks with evocative vocabulary of civic ideals but no one listens to him.
 You cannot preach a new morality to a society that is not interested in it for whatever reason.
 Today civic morality fails to persuade the hungry majority especially when their leaders are visibly amoral.
 Baroka knows if you are silent, cunning and break the rules you get what you want.
 A common accolade for those who have done well for themselves through corruption and thieving in Nigeria is “he does not talk, he just looks, he knows what he is doing”.
 This again is Baroka.
 Nigerian society has become all about money and short-term advantage, and those who excel at it.

-As the play concludes it represents Nigeria as the “land of sense” (Baroka’s sense) i.e. a society where gaining short-term advantage is king.
-Lakunle is a gentleman (in a perjorative sense) and hence too moral and too decent to win or deserve anything.
-In Brazil such means of conducting individual daily lives is known as “Jeitinho”.
-Unfortunately, short-term advantage is mostly secured at the expense of medium and long term benefits because trust, reciprocity and good will are annihilated between people on a daily basis leading to society-wide coordination failures and poverty traps.
+As the play concludes it represents Nigeria as the “land of sense” (Baroka’s sense) i.e. a society where gaining a short-term advantage is king.
+Lakunle is a gentleman (in a pejorative sense) and hence too moral and too decent to win or deserve anything.
+In Brazil, such means of conducting individual daily lives is known as “Jeitinho”.
+Unfortunately, a short-term advantage is mostly secured at the expense of medium and long term benefits because trust, reciprocity and goodwill are annihilated between people daily leading to society-wide coordination failures and poverty traps.
 McCloskey affirms that society is successfully coordinated by a healthy mix of positive cooperation and positive competition and warns that an overly focus on competition destroys society.
 As for sense, it is no surprise that Nigerians are reputed to be skilled at making institutions become contrary, home and abroad.
 Corruption in all its forms is almost a “Nigerian Thing” while the perennial misgovernance of the Nigerian state, moral decadence of all forms and post-human (even ghoulish) spontaneous maximisation are all manifestations of contrary institutions.
 One ponders if modernisation came too fast to Africa as Samuel Huntingdon claims?
 Many disagree.

 Ekeh, P P, (1975), Colonialism and the Two Publics in Africa: A Theoretical Statement, Comparative Studies in Society and History, Vol. 17, No. 1, pp 91-112